 | ||The algorithm used to sign the requests.
 See the next table for possible values.|

 The private key must be in PKCS#8 format.
 If you want to use an encrypted key, it must be encrypted with a PKCS#12-compatible algorithm (3DES).

 The Security plugin supports the following signature algorithms.

 Usually, IdPs provide information about their individual logout URL in their SAML 2.0 metadata.
 If this is the case, the Security plugin uses them to render the correct logout link in OpenSearch Dashboards.
 If your IdP does not support an explicit logout, you can force a re-login when the user visits OpenSearch Dashboards again.

 | ||Force a re-login even if the user has an active session with the IdP.|

 HTTP-Redirect logout binding.
 Make sure this is configured correctly in your IdP.

 Exchange key settings

 SAML, unlike other protocols, is not meant to be used for exchanging user credentials with each request.
-The security plugin trades the SAML response for a lightweight JSON web token that stores the validated user attributes.
-This token is signed by an exchange key that you can choose freely.
+The Security plugin trades the SAML response for a lightweight JWT that stores the validated user attributes.
+This token is signed by an exchange key of your choice.
 Note that when you change this key, all tokens signed with it become invalid immediately.